 (g) to review the letter to the Company’s management from the Company’s external auditors and the management’s response;

 (h) if the Company’s annual report includes statement about the Company’s internal control system, to review such statement prior to submission for the Board’s approval;

-Oversight of the Company's financial reporting system and internal control procedures
+Oversight of the Company's financial reporting system, risk management and internal control systems

-(j) to discuss the internal control system with the Company’s management to ensure that management has performed its duty to have an effective internal control system.
+(j) to discuss the risk management and internal control systems with the Company’s management to ensure that management has performed its duty to have effective systems.
 This discussion should include the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function;

-(k) to consider major investigation findings on internal control matters as delegated by the Board or on its own initiative and management’s response to these findings;
+(k) to consider major investigation findings on risk management and internal control matters as delegated by the Board or on its own initiative and management’s response to these findings;

 (l) where an internal audit function exists in the Company, to ensure co-ordination between the Company’s internal and external auditors, and to ensure that the Company’s internal audit function is adequately resourced and has appropriate standing within the Company, and to review and monitor its effectiveness;

 (m) to review the financial and accounting policies and practices of the Group;

 (n) to review the external auditor’s management letter, any material queries raised by the auditor to management about accounting records, financial accounts or systems of control and management’s response;

 (o) to ensure that the Board will provide a timely response to the issues raised in the external auditor’s management letter;